Radiant Floor Heating

 Find a Contractor

+More FAQs: How much does it cost?
 Can the floor get too hot?
+Can the tubing leak?

-Radiant floor heating produces room temperatures very close to ideal: about 75 F at floor level, declining to 68 F at eye level, then to 61 F at the ceiling.
 According to the Radiant Panel Association, a radiant-heated floor normally feels "neutral," with a surface temperature usually lower than normal body temperature, although the overall sensation is one of comfort.
 Only on very cold days, when the radiant heating system is called on for maximum output, will the floor actually "feel" warm.

 Can radiant floor heating be zoned?